Abigail

 The LSAT’s Most Common Flaws

-Confusing Sufficient with Necessary
+LSAT Flaw 1: Confusing Sufficient with Necessary

 Confusing sufficient and necessary conditions is hands-down the most common flaw on the LSAT.
-It’s also a flaw that tends to trip up novices the most.
+It’s also the flaw that tends to trip up novices the most.
 But understanding the difference between sufficient and necessary is a lot simpler than you might think.

-Confusing Correlation with Causation
+LSAT Flaw 2: Confusing Correlation with Causation

 Inferring causation from mere correlation in the second most common flaw tested on the LSAT.